In this guide, we want to teach you to Set up and Configure NTP Server and Client on Rocky Linux 8.

 Chrony is a flexible Network Time Protocol implementation (NTP).
 It can sync the system clock with NTP servers, reference clocks (such as a GPS receiver), and manual input via wristwatch and keyboard.

-Check Current time Zone on Rocky Linux
+Check the Current Time Zone on Rocky Linux

 First of all, you need to check the current time zone of your server with the following command: